gabrielcruuuz/TPG/README.md

 Some books may not include a description or even a cover image, depending on the completeness of their data.

 For this project, I'm using Stephen King as the selected author.
-A good example of a well-documented book is Chamber of Horrors.
+A good example of book is Chamber of Horrors.
 ![image](https://github.com/user-attachments/assets/6e903ca3-7d3f-43e8-b1a3-5830dd78c46c)

 Response JSON: